bojand/fsto-2018-grpc/slides.md

 - This is a Protocol Buffer definition file
 - It's Interface Description Language used to describe types and services
-- Efficient binary serialization format
+- It's also an efficient binary serialization format
-- Machine-readable & self-describing
 - This is simple and concise
 - Just by reading it we can understand the general idea of this service and the API contract
 - `protoc` compiles `.proto` file to generate language-specific code